Thaksin to work on crypto plan

 The former premier said he was entrusted by the Asean chair to do the job because he has demonstrated his special interest in cryptocurrencies.

-Now is the time for the regional bloc to pay attention to the importance of this issue as US President Donald Trump has now thrown his support behind Bitcoin and other digital currencies, Thaksin noted.
+Now is the time for the regional bloc to pay attention to the importance of this issue as United States President Donald Trump has now thrown his support behind Bitcoin and other digital currencies, Thaksin noted.

 Late last month, Mr Trump, who has promised his supporters to overhaul America's cryptocurrency policy, ordered the creation of a working group tasked with proposing new digital asset regulations and exploring the creation of a national cryptocurrency stockpile.

-Thailand, Malaysia and Indonesia will likely become the first Asean nations to take part in the region's cryptocurrency initiative, according to Thaksin, who met Mr Anwar in Malaysia on Feb 2-3.
+Thailand, Malaysia and Indonesia will likely become the first Asean nations to take part in the region's cryptocurrency initiative, according to Thaksin, who met Mr Anwar in Malaysia on Feb 2 and 3.

 The assignment was one of three main topics of discussion he had with Mr Anwar, he noted.